dh-notes/vim-article/main.md

 ## Getting Started with Vim

 It is not our intention to supplant the many excellent tutorials on how to get started with Vim (including Vim tutor, which can be started BLAH BLAH).

+Run vimtutor.

+Modes:
+Commands (verbs):
+Text Objects (nouns):

+Several common composable commands

+## Vim for Prose
 The barrier to entry into Vim for the non-programmer is its code-centric "out-of-the-box" defaults.
 We therefore intend to discuss the issue of setting-up Vim for prose editing in particular in this section.
 In the next section, we will conclude by suggesting a few "quality of life" improvements